WheteThunger/MonumentAddons/README.md

 - `maprofile` -- Prints help info about all profile commands.
 - `maprofile list` -- Lists all profiles in the `oxide/data/MonumentAddons/` directory.
-- `maprofile describe <name>` -- Describes all entities within the specified profile.
+- `maprofile describe <name>` -- Describes all addons within the specified profile.
 - `maprofile enable <name>` -- Enables the specified profile.
-Enabling a profile spawns all of the profile's entities, and marks the profile as enabled in the data file so it will automatically load when the the plugin does.
+Enabling a profile spawns all of the profile's addons, and marks the profile as enabled in the data file so it will automatically load when the the plugin does.
 - `maprofile disable <name>` -- Disables the specified profile.
-Disabling a profile despawns all of the profile's entities, and marks the profile as disabled in the data file so it won't automatically load when the plugin does.
+Disabling a profile despawns all of the profile's addons, and marks the profile as disabled in the data file so it won't automatically load when the plugin does.
 - `maprofile reload <name>` -- Reloads the specified profile from disk.
-This despawns all the profile's entities, re-reads the data file, then respawns all the profile's entities.
+This despawns all the profile's addons, re-reads the data file, then respawns all the profile's addons.
 This is useful if you downloaded a new version of a profile or if you made manual edits to the data file.
 - `maprofile select <name>` -- Selects and enables the specified profile.
-Running `maspawn <entity>` will save entities to the currently selected profile.
+Running `maspawn <entity>` will save addons to the currently selected profile.
 Each player can have a separate profile selected, allowing multiple players to work on different profiles at the same time.
 - `maprofile create <name>` -- Creates a new profile, enables it and selects it.
 - `maprofile rename <name> <new name>` -- Renames the specified profile.
 The plugin cannot delete the data file for the old name, so you will have to delete it yourself at `oxide/data/MonumentAddons/{name}.json`.
-- `maprofile clear <name>` -- Removes all entities from the specified profile.
+- `maprofile clear <name>` -- Removes all addons from the specified profile.
-- `maprofile moveto <name>` -- Moves the entity you are looking at to the specified profile.
+- `maprofile moveto <name>` -- Moves the addon you are looking at to the specified profile.
 - `maprofile install <url>` -- Installs a profile from a URL.
   - Abbreviated command: `mainstall <url>`.
   - You may replace the URL with simply the profile name if installing from [https://github.com/WheteThunger/MonumentAddons/tree/master/Profiles](https://github.com/WheteThunger/MonumentAddons/tree/master/Profiles).
 For example, `maprofile install OutpostAirwolf` or `mainstall OutpostAirwolf`.